 Used EDM Machine Buying Guide: Wire EDM vs. Sinker EDM

 Electrical Discharge Machining (EDM) is one of the most specialized and valuable capabilities a precision shop can add.
 EDM cuts any conductive material regardless of hardness — making it indispensable for tool and die work, mold manufacturing, aerospace components, and medical devices.
-Whether you need a wire EDM for precision profiles or a sinker EDM for complex cavities, this guide covers everything you need to know about buying used EDM equipment: machine types, specifications, brands, pricing, and critical inspection points.
+Whether you need a wire EDM for precision profiles or a sinker EDM for complex cavities, this guide covers everything you need to know about buying used EDM equipment.

-EDM machines fall into two fundamentally different categories, each suited to different types of work.
-Most die/mold shops need both, but many shops start with one type and add the other as demand grows.
+EDM machines fall into two fundamentally different categories.
+Most die/mold shops eventually need both, but many start with one type and add the other as demand grows.

-Typical applications: Injection mold cavities and cores, die-cast die cavities, forging dies, blind keyways, internal splines, broken tap and drill removal, micro-holes, textured surfaces, and any situation requiring a shaped cavity in hardened material.
+Best for: Injection mold cavities and cores, die-cast die cavities, forging dies, blind keyways, internal splines, micro-holes.

 Key Wire EDM Specifications